 Maya Lahyani’s 2017-2018 season includes performances as the Second Serving Woman in Elektra under the baton of Yannick Nézét-Séguin and as Dorothée in a new production of Cendrillon at The Metropolitan Opera.
 She will also sing Maddalena in Rigoletto at the Berkshire Opera Festival in August and she covers the role of Dalila in Samson and Dalila at the Dallas Opera.

-In the 2016-2017 season, Ms. Lahyani returned to The Metropolitan Opera to sing Flora in Willy Decker’s production of La Traviata.
+Highlights of previous seasons include Ms. Lahyani return to The Metropolitan Opera to sing Flora in Willy Decker’s production of La Traviata.
 She also returned to Seattle Opera as Varvara in a new production of Janáček’s Katya Kabanova, as well as Flora in Peter Konwitschny’s production of La Traviata.
 Concert appearances included Mahler’s Second Symphony with the Charlotte Symphony, and an arias concert with the Sun Valley Opera.
 Lahyani was also the featured vocal soloist in a world premiere performance by the Alonzo King LINES Ballet.

 Ms. Lahyani has appeared at The Metropolitan Opera in numerous roles, including Lola in Sir David McVicar’s production of Cavalleria Rusticana, Omar in John Adams’s The Death of Klinghoffer under the baton of David Robertson, Flora in La Traviata, Rosette in Laurent Pelly’s production of Manon conducted by Emmanuel Villaume, Kate Pinkerton in Anthony Minghella’s production of Madama Butterfly, Käthchen in Werther, Third Sprite in Rusalka, Altichiara in Francesca da Rimini, and Fiona in the Met premiere of Nico Muhly’s Two Boys.
 She is the first Israeli-born singer to sing on the Met stage.